CDPH COVID-19 Update: Cook County and Chicago Remain at Medium COVID-19 Community Level

 COVID-19 Joint Information Center email@example.com

-CHICAGO – Chicago and Cook County remain at the Medium COVID-19 Community Level according to the latest Community Level metrics released by the Centers for Disease Control and Prevention (CDC).
-Chicago could, however, reach the High Level with a post-holiday infection surge, and CDPH continues to urge everyone to get their booster shots and mask in crowded indoor spaces.
+CHICAGO – Chicago and Cook County remain at the Medium COVID-19 Community Level, according to the latest Community Level metrics released by the Centers for Disease Control and Prevention (CDC).
+In all, 74 of Illinois’ 102 counties were at the Low Level this week (43 last week), while 25 were Medium (56 last week), and 3 were High (3 last week).

 Upcoming Vaccine Events